liangxianzhe/creator/README.md

 * Can depend on other creators, and update its state when others' state changes.
 * Are loaded lazily and disposed automatically.

-Dependencies form a graph, and it is managed internally by the framework.
-This is the graph for the weather example above:
+Dependencies form a graph, for example, this is the graph for the weather example above:

 ![weather](https://github.com/terryl1900/creator/blob/master/resource/weather.png?raw=true)

+The library simply maintains the graph with an adjacency list and propagates state changes along the edges.

 # Usage